MicrosoftDocs/memdocs/windows-365/enterprise/device-images.md

 ## Gallery images

-Windows 365 provides a built-in gallery of Windows Enterprise images accessible through the provisioning policy creation flow.
+Windows 365 provides a built-in gallery of Windows Enterprise images accessible through the [provisioning policy creation flow](create-provisioning-policy.md).
+Each image helps admins with pre-set audit policies already enabled, like account policies, logon/logoff, object access, and policy change.

 They're replicated to all Azure regions to give you a quick provisioning experience.
+These images are updated monthly with:

+- Optimizations for improved user experience.
-These images are updated monthly with the latest security updates so that end users have a secure and seamless experience.
+- The latest security updates so that end users have a secure and seamless experience.

 There are two sets of images available to choose from across the different versions of Windows Enterprise: